 Findings so far

-A small selection of findings from these three surveys with Townhead residents are shown below:
+A small selection of findings from these four surveys with Townhead residents are shown below:

-- 76% of participants felt part of their community in 2011.
-This had declined slightly from 80% in 2008, when this question was first asked.
+- 57% of participants felt part of their community in 2015.
+This had declined from 80% in 2008, when this question was first asked.

-- 68% of participants rated their general health as excellent or good in 2011.
-This was a decline from 76% in 2006.
+- 76% of participants rated their general health as excellent or good in 2015.
+This was the same as in 2006.

 - In terms of empowerment, 48% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was a large increase from 15% in 2006.